 We encourage parents/guardians to visit a few times with your child for short periods of time before you get started.
 This is not always possible, but highly recommended.
 When a child is getting ready to transition to a new room, we will communicate with the family ahead of time to begin this process.
 Each class has a transition schedule to follow, consisting of short visits at first to the new room, but gradually working up to longer stays so that children can slowly acclimate to their new environment.
 We always look forward to discussing your child’s transition with you and welcome any questions you may have.
 Children transition to new rooms throughout the year; we make these transitions when children are developmentally ready and space allows.

 It is our goal to prevent misbehaviors with positive guidance and modeling.
 In early childhood environments, there is always the need for redirection and guidance.
 If a child is behaving in a way that is inappropriate, the staff separates the child from the scene if needed, uses words to explain expectations, and gently redirects in a positive way.
-If a child’s behavior is aggressive or persistent, staff use charts to collect data to communicate with families.
+If a child’s behavior is aggressive or persistent, staff use documentation tools to collect that can be communicated with families.
 For persistent or aggressive behavior, we will set up a conference with the parents/guardians and develop a plan that works for the child, the classroom, and the family.
 We try and work with family members to best meet each child’s individual needs and create a safe environment for all children.
 If, after meeting with parents/guardians and setting up and implementing a developed behavior plan during a set time frame, the behavior does not improve, then the administrative team will meet with the parents/guardians about recommending other childcare options.
 The goal is for the child to have a positive learning experience and build self-confidence, whether it is at our center or in another type of care environment; we want what is best for each child.